 The third element is consideration.
 Consideration is the bargained-for exchange of value.
-Don't worry, that's simpler than it sounds.
-It just means that both parties got something of value - it wasn't a gift or a negotiation.
+It's simpler than it sounds.
+It just means that both parties got something of value and it wasn't a gift or a negotiation.
 Unlike offers and acceptances, consideration is not judged objectively.
 The deal doesn't have to seem reasonable.
 As long as there is something bargained for there will be enough consideration to support a binding contract.
 Your contracts lawyer will say that even bargaining for a peppercorn is enough.

 Breach of Contract

 A party's failure to perform the terms of a contract is called a breach.
 Depending on the contract's terms, a breach can occur when a party fails to perform their obligations on time or provide goods or services that meet the quality standards set forth in the contract.

 In your case, you can show that the wedding photographer breached the contract.
 They failed to perform their obligations by showing up at the last minute — at least they weren't a no-show — and weren't at the reception for the amount of time they were supposed to be.
 They failed in both places to take photos that they were supposed to take.